The common cold isn’t just for people: dogs can get colds, too!

 Have you ever used a humidifier to treat your own winter cold?
 Steam opens up bronchial passages and keeps them nice and moist—and it works for dogs, too.

 Steam up the bathroom by running a hot shower with the door closed for a few minutes.
 Then, join your pup in the bathroom for a 10-15 steam break.
 Or, just bring them into the bathroom with you when you shower.

-You can also use a humidifier to create steam near your dog’s favorite snoozing spot.
+You can also use a humidifier to create steam near your dog’s favourite snoozing spot.
 For an extra cold-soothing boost, add a small amount of dog-safe essential oil (see below for more info).

 Aromatherapy for dogs

 Certain botanicals have soothing properties, and when used properly, can effectively ease cold symptoms in dogs.
-However, full-strength essential oils may be overpowering or even dangerous to pets.
-Consult your veterinarian before introducing essential oils to your dog’s care routine, and always use diluted products.
+However, full-strength essential oils may be overpowering or even dangerous to pets so they must be diluted.
+Read our article to find out which essential oils are safe for your dog, and consult your vet before introducing essential oils to your dog’s care routine, and always use diluted products.

 Here are some of the most popular essential oils used to treat colds in dogs:

 - Eucalyptus oil has antiseptic properties and may ease congestion

 - Peppermint oil eases congestion and invigorates